boringops-hq/boringops-hq.github.io/index.md

 ## The embodiment of calm technology

+Introducing calm into the noisy world of DevOps.
 - **Mindset**: choose predictability, trust, and stability over hype.
 - **Discipline**: enforce consistency, standards, and stewardship.
 - **Principle**: innovation thrives only when the foundation is boring and solid.